 Perform structured analysis; conduct data mining; identify, clarify, and investigate discrepancies and exceptions; proactively develop solutions and processes.

-Maintain, reconcile, review, combine, and validate financial data sets and accounts, utilizing financial reports, financial databases, and key financial information including month-end and year-end closing or as needed.
+Maintain, reconcile, review, combine, and validate financial data sets and accounts, utilizing financial reports, financial databases, and key financial information.

 Contribute to development of budget, forecasting, and analyses to be used for key activities or decision making.

-Run and analyze financial reports, often from multiple systems; prepare and provide regular management information reports to other function areas.
+Run and analyze financial reports, often from multiple systems; assist in preparation of management information reports.

-Resolve issues within immediate work unit; Perform preliminary analysis, recognize exceptions and recommend solutions that may require policy changes or the development of new processes.
+Resolve issues within the department ; Perform preliminary analysis, recognize exceptions and recommend solutions that may require policy changes or the development of new processes.

 Ensure works complies with complex internal policies and external regulations which may require interpretation.